 This solution separates the training of the models from their deployment.
 Therefore, it allows you to deploy your models to other parties (e.g., if you want to make them available to prove their reproducibility) or to use models created by others (e.g., if you want to test a model described in a scientific paper).

-Using alvaModel you can train QSAR/QSPR regression models using the descriptors and fingerprints previously calculated in alvaDesc.
+Using alvaModel you can train QSAR/QSPR regression and classification models using the descriptors and fingerprints previously calculated in alvaDesc.
 The target variable you want to predict can be imported from an external text file.

 Graphical user interface